What color is sun damage?

 Sun damage can vary in color.
 It occurs in sun-exposed areas like the face, scalp, next, hands and arms.
 It can be pink/red, brown, or white.
 Brown spots are called solar lentigo and they are due to either short or long term exposure to sunlight.
 They are flat, vary in size, and are are most common in Caucasians.
 Pink or red dry scaly lesions can be actinic keratosis.
 They are also located in sun-exposed areas and are common in Caucasians as they age.
 Actinic keratosis are pre-cancers can progress to squamous cell carcinoma so they must be removed.
 Also, severe deep wrinkling and white spots can occur due to chronic sun-damage.

 How do you treat sun damage?

 The best way to prevent sun damage is to avoid chronic sun-exposure.
 We recommend regularly wearing UVB/UVA sunscreens and wearing protective long sleeve clothing and hats while outside.
 Our office offers a variety of treatments depending on the type of sun damage.
-We can remove the lesions by cauterizing or "zapping them off," LASER treatments, or chemical peels.
+We can remove the lesions by cauterizing or "zapping," LASER treatments, or chemical peels.

 How do you get neurofibromas?

 Neurofibromas are apart of a rare genetic disorder called neurofibromatosis.
 It is a nerve disease that is diagnosed in childhood and the neurofibromas are the multiple skin-colored bumps that grow on the skin.
 They are usually painless but can be considered cosmetically unappealing.